This page updated 8/13/23

-A: Oh boy, is it.
-RollerCon training camp offers amazing classes geared towards every skill level, and the seminars, vendors and social events are a newbie’s wet dreams even if you’re not safe to skate in a crowd yet.
+A: YES.
+RollerCon training camp offers amazing classes geared towards every skill level, and the seminars, vendors and social events are a newbie dream even if you’re not safe to skate in a crowd yet.
 Want to try on pads?
 Curious to learn how to do a move better?
 Want to figure out how to organize committees in your league?
 Want to see the best skaters go at it on the track in person?
 RollerCon is the place to do it.

-Q: Well, how about advanced skaters, who spend a fortune and all their vacation days on traveling to games already?
-Should they go?
+Q: Is RollerCon worth it for advanced skaters, who spend a fortune and all their vacation days on traveling to games already?

 Q: Do I have to bring my team to be able to skate?